Pregnancy and Partners: The Power of Two

-We’ve come a long way since those days when a husband paced back and forth in the hospital hallways, waiting to hear the new that his wife had given birth so he could start passing out those cigars with the pink or blue bands!
+We've come a long way since those days when husbands paced back and forth in hospital hallways, waiting to hear the new that their wives had given birth so they could start passing out cigars with pink or blue bands!

 Nowadays partners are encouraged to participate in the birthing process.
-Instead of keeping them out in the hallway we are inviting them into the birthing room.
+Instead of keeping them out in the hallway we're inviting them into the birthing room.
 Whether you have a traditional family or not, it is important for your partner to actively participate in your pregnancy.
-The more involved your partner is, the more support he can give you during your pregnancy, labor and delivery.
+The more involved your partner is, the more support he can give you during your pregnancy and labor

-Plan meals and go for walks together.
+- Plan meals and go for walks together.
 In order for your baby to grow and develop, you need to be as healthy as possible.
-Make sure you are eating well and getting appropriate exercise.
+Make sure you are eating well and getting exercise.
 Have your partner join you.
-By the way, if either of you are smoking, now is a good time to stop.

-Take a childbirth class together.
+- Take a childbirth class together.
 These classes are very informative.
-They will prepare both of you for the delivery room.
-And your partner will learn techniques to support you during labor.
+They will prepare both of you for labor.
+And your partner will learn techniques to support.
 You will also meet other expectant parents and can share information, tips and experiences.

-Schedule a Massage for Labor appointment.
+- Schedule a Partner Massage.
 This is a one on one lesson that teaches your partner how to give you a massage.
 Most partners will rub your feet or your back for a few minutes.
 Here they will learn to really ease the aches and tension in your body caused by the changes your body is going through.
-He’ll actually learn how to give you a full body massage and learn specific points to help support you during labor.
+Your partner will learn how to give you a full body massage and also specific points to help comfort you during labor.

-It’s always a good idea to have a birth plan, so write one together.
-Since your partner will be advocating for you during delivery, it’s a good idea that he or she be aware of what you want.
+- It's always a good idea to have a birth plan, so write one together.
+Since your partner will be advocating for you during delivery, it's a good idea that he is aware of what you want.
 This gives both of you an opportunity to discuss issues such as who you want at your birth and what interventions you may or may not want.

 Here are a few other things you may want to decide together:

 Do you want your partner to take pictures?